-The works on conversion of meeting rooms under the concourse at Lee Valley VeloPark to a Gym is complete and the facility opened successfully in May 2024.
+The works on conversion of meeting rooms under the concourse at Lee Valley VeloPark to a Gym is complete and the facility opened successfully May 2024.
 There are still some works required to finalise the external areas which will continue over the next few months as planning permission is required.
-A design has been developed and dialogue with the London Borough of Newham has started.
+A design has been developed and an application has been submitted with the London Borough of Newham.

 The works have also now been completed to create two flexible enclosed meeting pods on the main concourse of the arena next to the café.
+We await confirmation of final amounts due to Greenwich Leisure Limited, and payment will occur in 2025/26.

-As with the LED lighting projects, this is being procured and delivered by Greenwich Leisure Limited (GLL) with the Authority providing the funding, with the costs falling due following completion of works once invoiced.
+As with the LED lighting projects, this is being procured and delivered by GLL with the Authority providing the funding, with the costs falling due following completion of works once invoiced.